jyothir-369/Movie-Recommendation-Using-AIML/README.md

 Extract key features: genres, keywords, cast, crew, overview.

-Combine these features into a single tags column.
+Combine all features into a single tags column.

 Vectorize the tags using CountVectorizer.

 Calculate cosine similarity between vectors.

-Recommend top 5 similar movies based on input.
+Recommend top 5 similar movies based on the input movie.

 📦 Libraries Used
 pandas